-- DFTG 2432 Advanced Computer-Aided Drafting Credits: 4 - DFTG 2435 Advanced Technologies in Mechanical Design and Drafting Credits: 4 ▶
+- DFTG 2432 Advanced Computer-Aided Drafting Credits: 4 - DFTG 2435 Advanced Technologies in Mechanical Design and Drafting Credits: 4 ►

-- ▶ Students should plan to take the capstone course in their last semester and should speak with their advisor prior to registering for the final semester. - ♦ Core curriculum course.
+► Students should plan to take the capstone course in their last semester and should speak with their advisor prior to registering for the final semester.

-Process Instrumentation and Electrical Design - PIED1, Certificate of Completion of computer-aided drafting and design (CADD) skills in tandem with practical field knowledge of process instrumentation and electrical applications.
-In addition to the classroom activities, this program provides hands-on interaction with process instrumentation and electrical equipment in the field as a foundation for application of drafting and design projects in the classroom.
+Process Instrumentation and Electrical Design - PIED1, Certificate of Completion process instrumentation and electrical equipment in the field as a foundation for application of drafting and design projects in the classroom.
 Students pursuing the Certificate of Completion in Process Instrumentation and Electrical Design will be prepared for entry-level employment in I&E design and have a foundation of courses to apply toward the AAS in CADD Engineering Technology.